HappySeaFox/sail/FAQ.md

 ## Are there any bindings to other programming languages?

 Yes.
-Currently SAIL supports the following bindings:
+SAIL currently supports the following language bindings:

 1. C++
 2. Python

-Pull requests to support more programming languages are highly welcomed.
+Pull requests to support additional programming languages are highly welcomed.

 ## How many image formats are you going to implement?

 Ksquirrel-libs supported around 60 image formats.
-I don't plan to port all of them.
-However, the most popular image formats will be definitely ported from ksquirrel-libs.
+Not all of them will be ported.
+However, the most popular image formats will be ported from ksquirrel-libs.

 ## I have problems with include paths with vcpkg without CMake